adurm/SQLProject/README.md

  WHERE Freight > 100.00
    AND ShipCountry IN ('USA', 'UK')
 ```

+#### 1.8	Write an SQL Statement to identify the Order Number of the Order with the highest amount of discount applied to that order.
 ```
 /* 1.8 */
 SELECT OrderID, (Quantity * UnitPrice * Discount) AS 'Discount On Order'